-The tuition program is managed by FACTS.
-Payments are due by the 10th or 20th of each month beginning in August.
-Payments are prorated over ten months, August through May.
+The tuition program is managed by FACTS Tuition.
+Payments are due beginning in August.
+Payments are pro-rated over ten months, August through May.
 The book fee and tuition are rolled into one and pro-rated over this period.
-For families applying to All Saints Catholic School for the first time, the registration fee is due at the time of application.
+For families applying to All Saints for the first time, the registration fee is due at the time of application.
 Registration fees are non-refundable.